flame-engine/flame/doc/flame/components.md

 ### Access to the World from a Component

-When a component requires access to the `World` that it is attached to one can use the `HasWorldReference` mixin.
+If a component that has a `World` as an ancestor and requires access to that `World` object, one can use the `HasWorldReference` mixin.

 Example: